EITF Issue No. 15-F: Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments

 |April 23, 2014||Education Session—Preliminary research and findings on specific cash flow classification issues within the statement of cash flows|

-Background InformationIn November 1987, FASB issued FASB Statement No. 95, Statement of Cash Flows.
+*Background InformationIn November 1987, FASB issued FASB Statement No. 95, Statement of Cash Flows.
 Statement 95 was later codified in Topic 230, Statement of Cash Flows.
 The Board has received feedback from constituents indicating that there is diversity in practice regarding the application of Topic 230.
-Specifically, constituents mentioned the following issues:

 - Debt prepayment or extinguishment costs

-- Zero coupon bonds
+- Settlement of zero coupon bonds

-- Classification of dividends from equity method investees
+- Distributions received from equity method investees

-- Determination of the predominance of cash flows
+- Application of the predominance principle

 Postgraduate Technical Assistant